 4. Consumers and employees demanding greater transparency and more authentic conversation

-5. Balancing family needs with significant travel and business demands
+5. Balancing personal and family needs with significant travel and business demands

 6. Rapidly increasing virtual and remote working